anupriya-tv/RequirementIQ/README.md

 - FR-01: The system shall provide user authentication via login
 - FR-02: Admin users shall have access to a reporting dashboard
 - FR-03: Users shall be able to reset their passwords via a self-service flow
-- FR-04: The system shall support data export for Finance team users

 🚩 **Ambiguities Flagged**
 - "Fast" — no performance benchmark defined.
-Clarify expected load time (e.g. <2s page load)
+Clarify expected load time
 - Export format unspecified — confirm with Finance team: CSV, Excel, or PDF?

 📝 **User Stories Generated**
 - As a registered user, I want to log in securely so that I can access my account
-- As an admin, I want to view reports so that I can monitor system activity
 - As a user, I want to reset my password so that I can regain access if locked out

 ---